Author: Nathaniel Kangpan

 • Stagnant Capital: A monitoring system that looks across every account we oversee and flags any cash sitting on the sidelines that should be invested.

-You can read the Deep Dive below that discusses more about what client problems these modules help solve.
+The Deep Dive below details what client problems these modules help solve.
 We built these because we couldn’t find acceptable solutions elsewhere that met the standards with which we want to serve you.
 We’ll continue adding to our technology going forward.

 In Brief: 529 Passthroughs

-Many people overlook the 529 as a powerful in-year tax arbitrage tool, including the expanded $20,000 K–12 limit effective this year.
-Even if you didn’t fully pre-fund an account years ago, you can effectively use a 529 as a “tax-advantaged clearing account” for tuition or other qualified expenses.
-By pass through these costs, you capture immediate state tax deductions on dollars that were going to be spent anyway.
+Even if you didn’t fully pre-fund an account years ago, you can use a 529 as a “tax-advantaged payment account” for tuition or other qualified expenses.
+By passing these costs through your 529, you capture immediate state tax deductions on dollars that were going to be spent anyway.

-If you’re not a client and are currently in the thick of paying educational expenses, let’s ensure you aren’t leaving easy tax savings on the table.
+If you’re not a client and are currently in the middle of paying educational expenses, let’s ensure you aren’t leaving easy tax savings on the table.
 Reach out if you’d like to understand any opportunities you may have.

 Deep Dive